SkylineCommunications/dataminer-docs/connector-help/connector_help/Huawei iManager U2000.md

 The driver does not support multiple management domains.

-**Custom Visio files** are available for the main element and the DVEs.The Visio image for the **main element** displays all managed elements and connects them with DCF.The **DVE** Visio image displays the shelf overview. **Multiple shelves** will be displayed on different pages.Currently the following types of shelves are supported:
+**Custom Visio files** are available for the main element and the DVEs.
+The Visio image for the **main element** displays all managed elements and connects them with DCF.
+The **DVE** Visio image displays the shelf overview. **Multiple shelves** will be displayed on different pages.
+Currently the following types of shelves are supported:

 - **OptiX OSN 8800 T32**
 - **OptiX OSN 8800 T16**